marckent04/entity-cli/readme.md

 add `"mode": "module"` to entity-cli.json

-add `"moduleSrc": "path to module dir"` to change the modules directory
+add `"modulesDir": "path to module dir"` to change the modules directory

 ```
 {
   "mode": "module",
-  "moduleSrc": "path to module dir"
+  "modulesDir": "path to module dir"
 }
 ```